LAwLiet107/DeepLearningPython35/README.md

 ## Overview

+### neuralnetworksanddeeplearning exercise with Python 3.7.0

+Using my_test to run net to run my_network

 ### neuralnetworksanddeeplearning.com integrated scripts for Python 3.5.2 and Theano with CUDA support

 These scrips are updated ones from the **neuralnetworksanddeeplearning.com** gitHub repository in order to work with Python 3.5.2